The unPhone: an ESP32 with sugar and a cherry on top for the IoT

 - a robust case

-- an expander board that supports three featherwing sockets and a prototyping area
+- an expander board that supports two featherwing sockets and a prototyping area

 - open source firmware compatible with the Arduino IDE and Espressif’s IDF development framework